Cecilia Makiwane Hospital: Departments and services

 The hospital's departments include: Trauma and Emergency, Paediatrics, Obstetrics/Gynaecology, Surgery, Internal Medicine, ARV clinic for HIV/AIDS in adults and children, Anaesthetics, Paediatric Surgery, Family Medicine, Psychiatry, Dermatology, Otolaryngology (ENT), Ophthalmology and burns unit.
 The Orthopaedic department runs a weekly clinic.

 Other facilities include an operating theatre, Intensive Care Unit (ICU) for adult, paediatric and neonatal patients, and high-care wards for general and obstetric patients.
 The hospital also offers allied health services such as physiotherapy, occupational therapy, speech and language therapy, psychology, social worker, dentistry and dietetics.
 Other services include CSSD Services, Pharmacy, Post Trauma Counselling Services, Occupational Services, X-Ray Services with Computed Tomography (CT) facility, National Health Laboratory Service (NHLS), blood bank and mortuary.

 New Cecilia Makiwane Hospital

 The new Cecilia Makiwane Hospital was officially opened by the Deputy President of South Africa Cyril Ramaphosa on the 17 September 2017.
 Recently a demand to declare the Cecilia Makiwane Hospital as a heritage site and hospital has been made.

 The Cecilia Makiwane hospital, one of its kind continues to attract doctors and nurses from all corners of the globe.
-The legacy lives on.